$encrypt/$decrypt if password parameter is $null, contains codepoint 128+, or longer than 56 bytes

 However of the 2 32-bit encryption variables, ciphertext-left is supposed to be output first, then ciphertext-right is to be last.
 Instead, the group of 6 bytes are swapped.
 If this is the 'fish' standard, then it's fine to leave it the way it is, as this is a keyless transposition that doesn't weaken the cipher.

 Per the article http://www.drdobbs.com/the-blowfish-encryption-algorithm-one-ye/184409634 the text vector for string=BLOWFISH and password=abcdefghijklmnopqrstuvwxyz

 The ciphertext-left should be 0x324ed0fe and ciphertext-right should be 0xf413a203 stored on disk as hex 32 4E D0 FE F4 13 A2 03

 ... outputs 16U2OZY1HhM.S60uQZelEEfY where the first 6 characters are the encoding of the 0xf413a203 and the next 6 characters are the encoding of 0x324ed0fe

 The S60uQZelEEfY is the encryption of the padding of 8 0x00's padding, which $decrypt throws away since 0x00 is not valid in text strings.
 If $encrypt is ever changed to accept binary variables as input, the padding needs to be changed to either zero-and-ones or PKCS#5 where the padding is one of the 8 alternatives from having 1 0x01 through having 8 0x08's.

-Updated by Per Amundsen 3 months ago
+Updated by Per Amundsen about 5 years ago